ShubhamMishra1611/SSL_CNN/README.md

 2. Visualization_n_data.ipynb: This notebook is used to visualize and understand the data.
 3. CNN_model_testing.ipynb: This notebook is used to test the model.

-You can find the dataset in the data folder.
+You can find the dataset from the following link: